Ghoulean/GhouleanZolaBlog/zola/content/articles/ensemble-spoiler-full/index.md

 Tips:

 * This phase is generally regarded as the least threatening.
 Use this phase as an opportunity to build hand size, light, and team emotion.
 You should be able to end every scene at full light and full hand size.
 * Use the bare minimum to deal with the minions each scene, and throw everything else at Roland's main body

 ## Phase 3 \- Angelica

 There are two mechanics you need to pay attention to: Soul Link and Combo.

 **Soul Link**
 Both Roland and Angelica start with 4 stacks of Soul Link; they're practically invincible while Soul Link is up.
 In order to deplete Soul Link:

 * Win the clash against Angelica's Unstable Bond with the "Dark Presence" buff
 * Win the clash against Roland's Unstable Bond with the "Ashen Presence" buff

 In order to obtain these buffs:

 * Obtain the "Ashen Presence" buff by redirecting Angelica's "Ashen Bond"
 * Obtain the "Dark Presence" buff by redirecting Roland's "Dark Bond"

 Thus, you can deplete up to two stacks of Soul Link per turn.

 **Combo**
 If Angelica and Roland target the same librarian with the same workshop page, then Roland will give his dice to Angelica.
 For example, if Angelica's Zelkova Workshop (4-8 slash, 3-8 blunt) and Roland's Combo: Zelkova Workshop (3-8 slash, 3-8 slash) both target the same librarian, then Roland will not play Zelkova Workshop, but Angelica's Zelkova Workshop will attack the librarian with a 4-8 slash, 3-8 blunt, 3-8 slash, 3-8 slash in that order.

 Therefore, the strategy is to either split focus, or to ram this into a counter die that will win every clash.
-Generally speaking, the first is more consistent.
+From anecdotal experience, I've found that the first is more consistent.

 Prioritize depleting Soul Link over breaking up Combo.